Dechristianization of France during the French Revolution: Toll on the Church

-Under threat of death, imprisonment, military conscription, and loss of income, about twenty thousand constitutional priests were forced to abdicate and hand over their letters of ordination, and six thousand to nine thousand of them agreed or were coerced to marry.
+Under threat of death, imprisonment, military conscription, and loss of income, about 20,000 constitutional priests were forced to abdicate and hand over their letters of ordination, and 6,000 to 9,000 of them agreed or were coerced to marry.
 Many abandoned their pastoral duties altogether.
 Nonetheless, some of those who had abdicated continued covertly to minister to the people.

-By the end of the decade, approximately thirty thousand priests had been forced to leave France, and several hundred who did not leave were executed.
+By the end of the decade, approximately 30,000 priests had been forced to leave France, and several hundred who did not leave were executed.
 Most French parishes were left without the services of a priest and deprived of the sacraments.
 Any non-juring priest faced the guillotine or deportation to French Guiana.
-By Easter 1794, few of France's forty thousand churches remained open; many had been closed, sold, destroyed, or converted to other uses.
+By Easter 1794, few of France's 40,000 churches remained open; many had been closed, sold, destroyed, or converted to other uses.

 Victims of revolutionary violence, whether religious or not, were popularly treated as Christian martyrs, and the places where they were killed became pilgrimage destinations.
 Catechising in the home, folk religion, syncretic and heterodox practices all became more common.
 The long-term effects on religious practice in France were significant.
 Many who were dissuaded from their traditional religious practices never resumed them.

+Destruction of monasteries

+The revolution saw the widespread dissolution and destruction of many French monasteries, as revolutionary authorities sought to suppress religious institutions and confiscate their wealth.
+Many monastic buildings were seized, looted, repurposed for secular use, or demolished entirely.
+Orders such as the Benedictines, Cistercians, Franciscans, and Carmelites were particularly affected.